ELjayMedia/newsonafrica/README.md

 A modern Next.js application for delivering news content across Africa with a focus on performance and user engagement.

-## ⚠️ Quick Fix: GraphQL/REST API Issues
+## ⚠️ Quick Fix: GraphQL Endpoint Issues

 **If you're seeing 404 errors or "GraphQL endpoint appears to be REST API" warnings:**

-Your WordPress endpoint environment variables may be misconfigured.
-Each edition now supports dedicated pairs like `NEXT_PUBLIC_WP_SZ_GRAPHQL` / `NEXT_PUBLIC_WP_SZ_REST_BASE`.
+Your WordPress GraphQL environment variables may be misconfigured.
+Each edition supports overrides such as `NEXT_PUBLIC_WP_SZ_GRAPHQL`.

-**Quick Solution:** Delete any malformed GraphQL/REST variables from your Vercel Environment Variables and redeploy.
+**Quick Solution:** Delete any malformed GraphQL variables from your Vercel Environment Variables and redeploy.
 The app will use correct defaults automatically.

 See [Troubleshooting Guide](./docs/troubleshooting.md) for detailed solutions.